BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-3/css_layout.md

 ---

-# Wrapper DIVs
+# Wrapping

-In order to make content layout work in CSS, you often need to introduce *wrapper divs*.

-For example, when you have an image with its own caption, and you want them to appear *together* and also have the caption positioned *relative to the image*.

-In this instance you would want to create a `<div>` (or possibly a `<figure>` tag if you want to use semantic HTML5 tags) that would *wrap around* aka *contain* your image, and text elements.
+The CSS you can apply is contingent upon the HTML structure.
+To keep content together, you will need to **wrap** elements with another new element.

+To make an image with a caption you need a `figure` element to *wrap* around the `img` and `figcaption` elements.

 ```html
 <figure>